thiago-aa/react-calculator/README.md

 # react-calculator
-a simple application, of a calculator in react, made for the purpose of study
+A simple application, of a calculator in react, made for the purpose of study